TronBetAssist/TronBetAssist.github.io/index.md

 2. Run the exe

-*Any issues with the app, please go [here](https://github.com/TronBetAssist/TronBetAssist.github.io/issues) and click "New Issue"
+*Any problems with the app or recommendations for features, please go [here](https://github.com/TronBetAssist/TronBetAssist.github.io/issues) and click "New Issue"

 ## How to use Dice Assist